RESEARCH VOLUNTEER – LILAYI ELEPHANT NURSERY, (LUSAKA) 2 X RESEARCH VOLUNTEERS PER MONTH (APRIL – NOVEMBER):

 - A deeper understanding of elephant behaviour.

-- An understanding on principles of animal behaviour on the whole
+- An understanding of the principles of animal behaviour on the whole

 - Experience with different methodologies that can be applied across species.